impulse-sw/impulse-kit/cc-server-kit-dsl/README.md

 ## Breaking changes

-For no-breaking changes, you should only define new tags or new endpoints.
+For non-breaking changes, you should only define new tags, types or endpoints.

 You can also modify current endpoints to *remove* incoming requirements and *add* outgoing requirements.
 All other changes will be marked as breaking.

+> [!NOTE]
+> New types and endpoints for existing API tag will be added *automatically*, router will be updated too.
+You should only care about endpoint requirements, because `skdsl` will never rewrite any edited content until you forced him to with `--regenerate` option.